Prinsphield/ILFPT/README.md

 0. Modify related files in `model/` dir to config detection network
 0. Run scripts in `experiments/` accordingly to train a detection network.

-Note that the GPU cost for training a dection network is much higher than that for testing.
-Before training your own dection network, please ensure that your GPU memory memory meets the following requirement:
+Note that the GPU cost for training a detection network is much higher than that for testing.
+Before training your own detection network, please ensure that your GPU memory memory meets the following requirement:

     - 3GB GPU memory for ZF net
     - 9GB GPU memory for VGG-16 net